Chek Jawa Wetlands on Pulau Ubin

-A 15-minute bumboat journey and 3KM bike or van ride away from our mainland is Chek Jawa on Pulau Ubin.
+A 15-minute bumboat journey and 3km bike or van ride away from our mainland is Chek Jawa Wetlands on Pulau Ubin.
 Inaccessible?
-Sure, but in 2021, that’s a good thing.
+Sure, but in 2023, that’s a good thing.

 Heading out to the obscure nooks of Singapore is one of the easiest ways to bluff yourself that you’re overseas.
 And if that’s what you need to feel all relaxed and ready to face the next work week, look no further than what’s possibly Singapore’s “best boardwalk trail”.

 While there are a handful of boardwalks much closer to us, Chek Jawa is perhaps the mother of them all.
-Located on the eastern end of Pulau Ubin, it takes visitors through one of Singapore’s richest ecosystems, filled with all kinds of plants and animals across six different habitats: sandy beach, rocky beach, coral rubble, seagrass lagoon, coastal forest and mangroves.
+Located on the eastern end of Pulau Ubin, it takes visitors through one of Singapore’s richest ecosystems, filled with all kinds of plants and animals across 6 different habitats: sandy beach, rocky beach, coral rubble, seagrass lagoon, coastal forest, and mangroves.

-Two boardwalk trails wind through teeming biodiversity, providing the opportunity to get up close and personal with nature without getting those white Stan Smiths muddy.
-Start with the Mangrove Loop (500M) to explore the swampy area of the forest, filled with mud crabs, mudskippers and all those aerial roots you learnt about in Geography class.
+2 boardwalk trails wind through teeming biodiversity, providing the opportunity to get up close and personal with nature without getting those white Stan Smiths muddy.
+Start with the Mangrove Loop (500m) to explore the swampy area of the forest, filled with mud crabs, mudskippers and all those aerial roots you learnt about in Geography class.

-This loop connects directly to the Coastal Loop (600M) that brings visitors through a scenic boardwalk that lies close to the water surface during high tide.
-Spot Changi in the distance, and listen to the relaxing sound of waves washing onto the shore.
-Pontoons and shelters are available as a rest stop, where you can rehydrate on a hot day.
+This loop connects directly to the Coastal Loop (600m) which brings visitors through a scenic boardwalk close to the water’s surface during high tide.
+Spot Changi in the distance and listen to the relaxing sound of waves washing onto the shore.
+Pontoons and shelters are available as rest stops where you can rehydrate on a hot day.

-Birdwatcher or not, you’ll want to work your way up the seven-storey-high Jejawi Tower for panoramic views.
-Look out for soaring hornbills, kingfishers and swallows, or soak in the views of the sea stretching out far into the distance from your 20M-high perch.
+Birdwatcher or not, you’ll want to work your way up the 7-storey-high Jejawi Tower for panoramic views.
+Look out for soaring hornbills, kingfishers and swallows, or soak in the views of the sea stretching out far into the distance from your 20m-high perch.

 Fun fact: Jejawi Tower is named after the native Malayan Banyan tree that grows next to the tower.